devanshupatil/UDP-Chat-Application/README.md

 # UDP-Chat-Application
-  - This project allows you to chat between Server and Client.
-When to send the text to frame of Server (Alex) and click to send butten then your text will send Client (Galtonde).
-Same as Server, Client (Galtonde) can send message to Server (Alex).
+  - This project enables real-time chat communication between a Server (Alex) and a Client (Gaitonde).
+Messages sent from the Server or Client are displayed on both interfaces, simulating a chat application similar to WhatsApp.

 Compile the Java Files :
 -